-This course provides experience and knowledge of the skills and techniques to perform in the field of finish carpentry.
+This course provides a hands-on lab-based experience and knowledge of the skills and techniques to perform in the field of carpentry.
 Methods of laying out and installing insulation, vapor barrier, drywall and getting to a finished wall state (painted).
 Organization, quality control, estimating materials and coordination with others will be emphasized.